shendlcode/quick-helper/README.md

 YYYY-MM-DDTHH:MM:SS，if microsecond == 0

 # Use
-Please run this command:
+1. Please run this command:

 `
 npm install quick-helper
 `

 to install quick-helper module.

-Please run this command:
+2. Please run this command:

 `
 npm update quick-helper
 `
 to update quick-helper module.

+3. Please run this command:

+`
+tsc ./index.ts
+`

+to compile code from typescript to javascript.

+Then you can run index.js.